danielribeiro/Podfilelock-for-path-dependencies/README.md

 ## The bug

-The Podfile.lock clearly states the dependency "AMCoreAudio (1.1)", but if you `pod install`, it will change the podfile lock to point to "AMCoreAudio (1.5)".
+The Podfile.lock clearly states the dependency "AMCoreAudio (1.1)", but if you `pod install`, it will change the Podfile.lock to point to "AMCoreAudio (1.5)".
 This happens because the strict dependecy on Intermediate.podspec changed from '1.1' to '< 2'.

-The bug is: if this was not a path dependency, the podfile lock would be respected.
+The bug is: if this was not a path dependency, the Podfile.lock would be respected.

 Commenting the [line 406 on analyzer.rb](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/installer/analyzer.rb#L406) avoids this behaviour.
-This way, if you need to update the podfile.lock, you run `pod update`.
+This way, if you need to update the Podfile.lock, you run `pod update`.

 # Meta